tasict/homebridge-ewelink-sonoff/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: New Issue
-about: There seems to be a problem!
+about: I have a problem with the package!
 title: ''
 labels: ''
 assignees: ''